softwaresecured/burp-injector/README.md

 - Test the rule using the rule test feature to work out any issues prior to scanning
 - If the decoded target area ends up being a format such as key value pairs, CSV, JSON or XML then use auto targeting
-- Consider developing the bulk of your decode and encode scripts in an IDE and only make minor changes in the script editor tab since it lacs debugging features that an IDE would have.
+- Consider developing the bulk of your decode and encode scripts in an IDE and only make minor changes in the script editor tab since it lacks debugging features that an IDE would have.
 You can export your scripts by clicking "Export scripts" and then you can import them after by clicking "Import scripts"
 - The execution time of scripts is shown so you can be mindful of how long your script takes.
 - Be mindful of the payload encoding and use a payload processing script to encode when required ( ex: json, xml )